 In the “outer” ghost story, Kazu, who is a bit of an impulsive scamp, is startled when he sees a ghost early one morning.
 But when the ghost, Akari, appears at Kazu’s school, no one seems surprised.
-Rather everyone acts as if she’d always been attending!
+Rather everyone acts as if she had always been attending!
 Kazu finds out that the dead can reappear when they had unresolved issues during their lifetime.
 Akari’s appearance has to do with a forgotten temple that was once in the alley where Kazu lives—and that seems to be linked to his family.
 To figure out what’s going on, he chooses neighborhood history as his summer project.
-The local adults aren’t thrilled about his investigating the mysterious past.
-But he persists, and he and Akari become good friends.
+While the local adults aren’t thrilled about his investigating the mysterious past, he persists, and he and Akari become good friends.

 Kazu discovers that before Akari died, she had been reading a serialized fantasy in a magazine.
 But she never got to finish it.
 That serialized story is the “inner” tale.

 The plucky Kazu proves equal to the challenge of unearthing the author of this years-old serial from a now-defunct magazine.
 With the help of both feline and human friends, Kazu completes his quest: he finds out the history of the temple and makes it possible for Akari to read the rest of her beloved story.